cysouw/graphicalgrammar/text/scandinavia.md

 discussion in [@cigana2020]

+## Rebbe *svensk språklära*

+"Kortfattad svensk språklära för realskolan" Författare:

+Carl Rebbe, Walter Fischer, Birger Bjerre

 ## Setälä & Nieminen (1946) *Suomen kielen oppikirja*

 Eemil Nestor Setälä (1864-1935) was a well-known Finnish politician and author of the Finnish declaration of independence.
-However, he was also a professor for Finnish language and literature at Helsinki University and wrote a little booklet *Suomen kielen oppikirja* 'Finnisch language textbook'.
+However, he was also a professor for Finnish language and literature at Helsinki University and among many other grammatical works he wrote a little booklet *Suomen kielen oppikirja* 'Finnisch language textbook'.
 The first edition appeared in 1898 and has been reprinted various time.
 The version from 1925, that I have consulted, does not have any graphical analyses [@setala1925].

 Kaarlo Nieminen (1887-1955) was a Finnish language teacher, later lecturer and professor at Helsinki University.
 After the death of Setälä he revised the *Suomen kielen oppikirja* in 1939.
 This revision was also reprinted many times.
 The version from 1946, that I have consulted, has an interesting graphical analysis for the example sentence in [@next] as shown in [@fig:setälä1946_68] [@setala1946: 68].
 It is unclear whether this approach with arrows for modification has any precursors, or whether this is an original idea from Nieminen:

-> Lauseenosien keskinäisia suhteita voidaan havainnollistaa piirroksen avulla.
-Josmerkitsemme subjektin paksulla pystysuoralla viivalla, predikaatin siita lähtevalla paksulla vaakasuoralla viivalla, kumpaisenkin määräykset nihin vinosti suuntautuvilla ohuemmilla viivoilla sekä määräysten määräykset taas nihin suuntautuvilla viivoila. [@setala1946: 68]
+> Lauseenosien keskinäisiä suhteita voidaan havainnollistaa piirroksen avulla.
+Jos merkitsemme subjektin paksulla pystysuoralla viivalla, predikaatin siitä lähtevällä paksulla vaakasuoralla viivalla, kumpaisenkin määräykset niihin vinosti suuntautuvilla ohuemmilla viivoilla sekä määräysten määräykset taas niihin suuntautuvilla viivoilla. [@setala1946: 68]
 >
 > ('The mutual relations of the parts of a sentence can be illustrated by means of a drawing.
-We could mark the subject with a thick vertical line, the predicate with a thick horizontal line extending from it, the modifiers of each with thinner lines directed diagonally, and the modifiers of the modifiers again with lines directed diagonally.')
+If we mark the subject with a thick vertical line, the predicate with a thick horizontal line extending from it, the modifiers of each with thinner lines directed at them diagonally, and the modifiers of the modifiers again with lines directed at them.')

+[==
+| Mattila-n piene-t poja-t luke-vat hyvin ahkerasti vaikeita läksy-j-ä-nsä
+| Mattila-GEN little-PL boy-PL study-3PL very diligently difficult homework-PL-PAR-3
+==]:

 ::: ex
 |
-| Mattila-n pienet poja-t luki-vat hyvin ahkerasti vaikeita läksyjä-nsä
+| Mattila-n pienet pojat luke-vat hyvin ahkerasti vaikeita läksyjä-nsä
-| Mattila-GEN little boy-PL study-3PL very diligently difficult homework-3PL
+| Mattila-GEN little boys study-3PL very diligently difficult homework-3POSS
 | 'The little boys from Mattila are studying their difficult homework very diligently.'
 :::